What’s Not Compostable? 33 Things You Can’t Compost At Home

 24. Humans feces and diapers: Like blood, human feces poses a major health risk, and can contain diseases and parasites.
 Keep your poo in the loo and not on the lawn.

-As with reusable liner pads, reusable eco friendly diapers and nappies can be composted (provided they’re made with 100% natural fabrics) and as they’ve been washed.
+As with reusable liner pads, reusable eco friendly diapers can be composted provided they’re made with 100% natural fabrics and they’ve been washed.
 Note that most biodegradable nappies are not yet home-compostable.